 What is the Amazon Fire TV Recast?

-As mentioned, the Fire TV Recast is Amazon’s DVR.
+The Fire TV Recast is Amazon’s standalone DVR.
 Some people call it an OTA DVR, which just means that it can record shows and movies that are broadcast “over the air.”

 Major networks like ABC, CBS, FOX, NBC, PBS, and others broadcast content for free all day, every day.
 Now that all TV content is digital, you need a digital antenna to watch network content on your TV.